wrappedfi/wrapped_token_stacks/README.md

 The token attempts to implement the (currently in progress) SIP 10 standard. https://github.com/stacksgov/sips/pull/5

-This token standard implements the "Standard Trait Definition for Non-Fungible Tokens."
+This token standard implements the "Standard Trait Definition for Fungible Tokens."
 This trait exposes functions for token metadata:

 * get-name
 * get-symbol